-Credit transfer directly identifies which parts of a new qualification or course a person may already have, based on their current qualifications and courses attended.
+Credit transfer (CT) directly identifies which parts of a new qualification or course a person may already have, based on their current qualifications and courses attended.
+ABA will give credit transfer for units with the same/equivalent code.

 ABA will recognise all AQF qualifications and Statement of Attainments awarded by other Registered Training Organisations where the documents are evidenced by:

-- AQF certification documentation issued by any other RTO or AQF authorised issuing organisation, or - authenticated VET transcripts issued by the Registrar.
+AQF certification documentation issued by any other RTO or AQF authorised issuing organisation, or • authenticated VET transcripts issued by the Registrar.